onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 > "The only myth that’s going to be worth thinking about in the immediate future is one that’s talking about the planet.
 Not this city, not these people, but the planet and everybody on it.
 That’s my main thought for what the future myth is going to be.
 And what it will have to deal with will be exactly what all myths have dealt with: the maturation of the individual, the gradual, pedagogical way to follow, from dependency through adulthood to maturity, and then to the exit and how to do it.
 And then how to relate to this society, and how to relate this society to the world of nature and the cosmos.
 That’s what the myths have all talked about; that’s what this one’s got to talk about.
 But the society that it’s going to talk about is the society of the planet, and until that gets going, you don’t have anything." - [Joseph Campbell](https://www.organism.earth/library/document/power-of-myth-1#:~:text=the%20only%20myth,Moyers)

+> "Our scientific power has outrun our spiritual power.
+We have guided missiles and misguided men." - [Martin Luther King Jr.](https://www.goodreads.com/quotes/16300-our-scientific-power-has-outrun-our-spiritual-power-we-have)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Meaning of/in life
 ██████████████████████████████████████████████████████████████████